 This is the Gospel by which believers are saved by grace when we have died, been buried, and raised with Christ.
 Believers must conform to the Gospel.
 Therefore,

 Believers die with Christ by dying to their sins, and believers are raised with Christ from being buried in baptism.
-This is where the forgiveness of trespasses is at when one is raised from the watery grave.
+The forgiveness of trespasses is when one is raised from the watery grave.
 By the Holy Spirit, the Apostle stated, “Buried with him in baptism, wherein also ye are risen with him through the faith of the operation of God, who hath raised him from the dead.
-And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses;” (Col. 2:12-13).
+And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses;” (Col 2:12–13).
 Indisputably, believers are risen with Christ from being buried in baptism.
-Thus, God gives believers life quickening them with Jesus Christ by forgiving their trespasses.
-Baptism in Jesus’ name is necessary to forgiveness of sins throughout the New Testament (cf. Acts 2:38, 22:16).
+Therefore, God gives believers life quickening them with Jesus Christ by forgiving their trespasses.
+Baptism in Jesus’s name is necessary to forgiveness of sins throughout the New Testament (cf. Acts 2:38; 22:16).